multiversx/mx-docs/docs/developers/developer-reference/sc-to-sc-calls.md

 A `sync` call is similar to regular function call in a program: it relies on a call stack, the current execution is paused, the call is executed immediately, and execution of the caller function resumes immediately after.

-An `async` call is similar to an asynchronous function call in a program, just like lauching it on a different thread.
+An `async` call is similar to an asynchronous function call in a program, just like launching it on a different thread.
 The async call is not added to the same stack and does not interrupt the execution of the caller function.

 The main differences between the two are in this table: